purduedb/OpenAurora/README.md

 # OpenAurora

 OpenAurora is a cloud-native OLTP database system prototype developed at Purdue University, based on PostgreSQL v13.0.
-It is an open-source version of Amazon Aurora.
+It is an open-source version of <a href="https://dl.acm.org/doi/10.1145/3035918.3056101" target="_blank">Amazon Aurora</a>.
 It is designed to enable more research in cloud-native database systems for our database community.

 Currently, OpenAurora supports storage disaggregation.
 We are investigating memory disaggregation and multi-masters within OpenAurora.